Azure/Vision-AI-DevKit-Pages/docs/_docs/Firmware-update.md

 9. In your CMD prompt type:

-adb shell cat /etc/version v0.2600_Perf (ß confirm that you see the latest version)
+    * _adb shell cat /etc/version_ and confirm that you see the firmware version you are updating to.